bghira/SimpleTuner/documentation/DATALOADER.md

 In this configuration:

 - `caption_strategy` is set to `parquet`.
+- `metadata_backend` is set to `parquet`.
+- A new section, `parquet` must be defined:
-- `parquet_path` is the path to the parquet file.
+    - `path` is the path to the parquet or JSONL file.
-- `parquet_filename_column` is the name of the column in the parquet file that contains the filenames.
+    - `filename_column` is the name of the column in the table that contains the filenames.
 For this case, we are using the numeric `id` column (recommended).
-- `parquet_caption_column` is the name of the column in the parquet file that contains the captions.
+    - `caption_column` is the name of the column in the table that contains the captions.
 For this case, we are using the `cogvlm_caption` column.
 For LAION datasets, this would be the TEXT field.
+    - `width_column` and `height_column` can be a column containing strings, int, or even a single-entry Series data type, measuring the actual image's dimensions.
+This notably improves the dataset preparation time, as we don't need to access the real images to discover this information.
-- `parquet_fallback_caption_column` is an optional name of a column in the parquet file that contains fallback captions.
+    - `fallback_caption_column` is an optional name of a column in the table that contains fallback captions.
 These are used if the primary caption field is empty.
 For this case, we are using the `tags` column.
+    - `identifier_includes_extension` should be set to `true` when your filename column contains the image extension.
+Otherwise, the extension will be assumed as `.png`.
+It is recommended to include filename extensions in your table filename column.

 > ⚠️ Parquet support capability is limited to reading captions.
 You must separately populate a data source with your image samples using "{id}.png" as their filename.
 See scripts in the [toolkit/datasets](toolkit/datasets) directory for ideas.